Sad Miter Shell

 Sad Miter Shell, Strigatella tristis.
 Shell courtesy of the commercial fishermen of the greater Los Cabos Area, January 2010.
 Size: 2.5 cm (1.0 inch) x 1.1 cm (0.4 inches).

-The Sad Miter, Strigatella tristis (Broderip, 1836), is a gastropod mollusk that is a member of the Mitridae Family of Miters.
-The shell is an elongated football-shape with five or six slightly convex whorls with the body whorl being large.
-The aperture covers about one-half the shell length and there are weak ridges running the length of the shell.
-The exterior of is grayish-brown, olive brown, or dark brown in color and most individuals have a white or light brown band along the top of each whorl.
+Description: The Sad Miter Shell is fusiform (spindle-shaped) with five or six slightly convex whorls.
+The body whorl is large and the spire is moderate in height.
+The shell is sculpted with low rounded axial ridges.
+The aperture is narrow and covers about one-half the shell length.
+The inner lip has 3 folds and the outer lip is thick and smooth.
+The exterior may be grayish-brown, olive brown, or dark brown in color.
+Most individuals have a white or light brown band along the top of each whorl.
 The interior is white to gray, sometimes with a brown wash.
 The Sad Miter Shells reach a maximum of 3.7 cm (1.5 inches) in length and 1.6 cm (0.6 inches) in height.